 Therapeutic interventions provided by Trauma Response clinicians focus on re-establishing safety, developing emotional regulation skills, identifying resources, and enhancing resiliency.
 A primary focus of our work is to help the child resolve the trauma experience by reconnecting the mind with the body.
 This connects the memories of trauma with the ways the body responded during and after the trauma.
 Successful integration of the mind and body experience using integrative techniques can alleviate many traumatic stress reactions and prevent future distress.

-ChildSavers also offers Immediate Response therapy, available for children experiencing a mental health emergency in Richmond, VA.
-We are available 24/7, 365 days per year to respond to children ages 2 -17 experiencing immediate trauma and/or a mental health crisis and can offer support over the phone or meet you on scene.
+ChildSavers also offers Immediate Response therapy, available for children experiencing trauma in Richmond, VA.
+We are available 24/7, 365 days per year to respond to children ages 2 -17 experiencing immediate trauma and can offer support over the phone or meet you on scene.

 - 7 trauma-informed podcast episodes to explain the effects of trauma on our lives